vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 Final: Puerto Rico, lat: long: 18N, 66W)) we can calculate coordinates transformation from GIS to radar and radar to GIS

+### I created Makefile to compile, link and execute functions GIS2Radar and RtoG using two test programs: test_GIS2Ragar.c and test_RtoG.c

+Below Make file is listed:

 ```
 [userdir]$ make coord_trans
 ```